GPS-GmbH/docs/user/settings/import-certificate.md

 Advantage:

-* Quickly done
+* Quickly done.
-* The customer does not need to get our root certificate
+* The customer does not need to get our root certificate.

 Disadvantages: